Structural features and nonlinear rheology of self-assembled networks of cross-linked semiflexible polymers: Introduction

-The cytoskeleton and extracellular matrix are quintessential examples of disordered networks, a common class of higher-order structure in living materials.
-Building upon the qualities of their underlying semiflexible filaments, these networks act as responsive elastic scaffolds that resist potentially damaging deformation while leaving ample space for the transport and storage of functional components, such as interstitial fluids and cells.
-Unlike conventional elastic solids, their mechanical properties are scale-dependent\cite{tyznik_length_2019,proestaki_modulus_2019} and extremely sensitive to changes in applied stress or strain,\cite{onck_alternative_2005,picu_poissons_2018,ban_strong_2019} to which they respond with dramatic stiffening, alignment, and changes in local filament density, enabling essential biological phenomena such as long-range force transmission by cells\cite{notbohm_microbuckling_2015,wang_long-range_2015,han_cell_2018,alisafaei_long-range_2021,grill_directed_2021} and the contraction of muscle fibers.\cite{huxley_mechanism_1969,gunst_first_2003} Recent work has suggested that the nonlinear viscoelastic properties of these and related fibrous networks are governed by an underlying mechanical phase transition\cite{sharma_strain-controlled_2016,jansen_role_2018} associated with the onset of stretching-dominated rigidity under tension-generating (i.e. shear or extensile) applied strains.
-Within this framework, elastic properties are predicted to exhibit a power law dependence on applied strain in the vicinity of a critical strain, and growing nonaffine (inhomogeneous) strain fluctuations are expected to drive a significant slowing of stress relaxation as the transition is approached.\cite{shivers_nonaffinity_2022} The location of this transition (the magnitude of the critical strain) depends sensitively on key features of the underlying network architecture.\cite{wyart_elasticity_2008, broedersz_filament-length-controlled_2012}
+The cytoskeleton and extracellular matrix are examples of disordered networks, a common class of higher-order structures in living materials.
+Building on the qualities of their underlying semi-flexible filaments, these networks act as responsive elastic scaffolds that resist extreme deformation while leaving ample space for the transport and storage of functional components, such as interstitial fluids and cells.
+Unlike conventional elastic solids, their mechanical properties are scale-dependent\cite{tyznik_length_2019,proestaki_modulus_2019} and sensitive to changes in applied stress or strain,\cite{onck_alternative_2005,picu_poissons_2018,ban_strong_2019} to which they respond with dramatic stiffening, alignment, and changes in local filament density, enabling essential biological phenomena such as long-range force transmission by cells\cite{notbohm_microbuckling_2015,wang_long-range_2015,han_cell_2018,alisafaei_long-range_2021,grill_directed_2021} and muscle fiber contraction.\cite{huxley_mechanism_1969,gunst_first_2003} Recent work has suggested that the non-linear viscoelastic properties of these and related fibrous networks are governed by an underlying mechanical phase transition\cite{sharma_strain-controlled_2016,jansen_role_2018} associated with the onset of stretching-dominated rigidity under applied shear or extensile strains.
+Within this framework, elastic properties are predicted to exhibit a power-law dependence on applied strain in the vicinity of a critical strain, and nonaffine (inhomogeneous) rearrangements that become increasingly large near the critical strain are expected to drive a significant slowing of stress relaxation as the transition is approached. \cite{shivers_nonaffinity_2022} This slowing occurs due to the physical coupling of the rearranging elastic network to a viscous background (the solvent) and is closely related to the well-known divergence of the viscosity of dense particulate suspensions near the onset of jamming.\cite{andreotti_shear_2012,lerner_unified_2012} The magnitude of the critical strain, at which these effects are the most pronounced, depends sensitively on key features of the underlying network architecture.\cite{wyart_elasticity_2008, broedersz_filament-length-controlled_2012}